fgacenga/2019-10-02-usq/index.md

   <div class="row">
     <div class="col-md-4">
       <h4 id="shell-windows">Windows</h4>
-      We will supply Windows participants access to a VM running Linux.
+      We will supply Windows participants access to a Virtual Machine (VM) running Linux.
 For Windows computers please install PuTTY.
 PuTTY is an SSH and telnet client.
 Install from <a href="http://www.putty.org/">PuTTY installer</a> or or if using a USQ computer from within USQ install from <a href="https://kace.usq.edu.au/userui/software_detail.php?ID=452">USQ KACE</a>.
       <a href="https://www.youtube.com/watch?v=339AEqk9c-8">Video Tutorial</a>

     </div>